 “I’m a matchmaker”, she explains.
 “My role is to scout the University so we can match our scientists’ expertise with the needs of the industry.
 What motivates me is wanting to see human beings getting better.
 There’s too much information that will die in universities if we can’t get it out.
 One way of getting it out is to work with industry or to spin out.”

-Brigitte is looking to network with academics working in the health and pharma sector, and reach industry professionals who could benefit from collaborating with University research.
+Brigitte is looking to network with academics working in the health and pharma sector, and reach industry professionals who could benefit from collaborating with University research or support aspiring entrepreneurs through mentoring.
 You can get in touch with Brigitte using the contact form on this page.

 Brigitte urges academics to seriously consider how their research could be propelled forward with the support of Future Worlds Medicine.
 “Industry has needs and we have answers,” she says.
 “There are ideas coming out of this University that can benefit people – I really believe that research can profit from engaging with industry and considering possible routes to market.”